 Loch Lomond is one of the jewels in Scotland’s crown, with wild scenery and a thrilling history.
 In the first in our series of holiday guides, we take a closer look at this beautiful region.

-Located just over half an hour from our caravan park in Scotland is Loch Lomond and the Trossachs National Park.
+Located just over half an hour from our west Scotland caravan site is Loch Lomond and the Trossachs National Park.
 At the heart of the park is the lake itself, the largest in Britain – and some would say the most beautiful, too.

 If you love spending time on the water, whether it be sailing, kayaking or cruising, then there are few better places in Britain for you to do this than Loch Lomond.
 Here you can partake in just about every possible kind of water-sport in truly stunning surroundings.
 The shores are home to a variety of places where you can hire all the necessary equipment so you to indulge in your favourite water-based activity.

 If you love your fishing then you’re in luck too.
 Loch Lomond is a wonderful place for fishing, with plenty of salmon, sea trout and brown trout to keep you busy.

 If, however, you prefer your time on the water to be a little more leisurely (and mainly above the surface) then why not take a boat cruise on this picturesque lake?
 Cruise Loch Lomond has six different vessels available for trips, departing from various locations, giving a unique perspective on this huge volume of water and allowing you to see more of the loch’s 30 islands.

 Scotland’s first National Park is packed with interesting areas, just waiting to be discovered on foot.
 Lace up those walking boots, pack yourself some nourishment and put your best foot forward!
 From the sprawling glens and rocky peaks in the north to the wide-open landscapes of the southern section, there’s some amazing walking to be enjoyed here.